 Unfortunately, we are unable to accommodate groups of volunteers in our sites.
 Groups can support the animals in our care by making toys, collecting and donating items from our wish list or holding a fundraiser.

 After your group has held a fundraiser or donated items for the animals, a tour is a wonderful way to top off the experience.
 This is a great way for the group to see exactly how the animals are being supported by your efforts.
-Tours are available at any of our four locations.
+Tours are available at any of our three shelter locations.

 Animal Humane Society offers a Student Volunteer Experience for high school students entering grades 10-12 and recent high school graduates who want to volunteer with Animal Humane Society over the course of one summer.
 Learn more.

 Yes!
 Foundational roles allow volunteers to learn more about working in a shelter environment without having to go through extensive training.
 Entry-level volunteers must work 15 hours in shelter before advancing to any animal-handling roles.

 Walking dogs requires more than just walking the dogs.
 We want to make sure the animals consistently receive a high-quality level of care and stay as healthy as possible.
 To do this, we need to teach volunteers about safety procedures and protocols that are currently in place to limit the transfer of disease within our shelters.
 We also want to educate our volunteers on how to correctly interact with shelter animals in order to reduce stress (on animals, and volunteers as well).

 In addition, some dog walkers are expected to assist customers during their shift and to help staff with other tasks.
 We want to make sure our volunteers have the information and training they need to perform their expected tasks successfully.

 Foster volunteer FAQs